trpc/trpc/www/docs/server/error-handling.md

 ## Throwing errors

-tRPC providers an error subclass, `TRPCError`, which you can use to represend an error that occurred inside a procedures.
+tRPC provides an error subclass, `TRPCError`, which you can use to represent an error that occurred inside a procedure.

 For example, throwing this error: